 “The LPL program has a powerful message and is a great way to show my commitment to environmental sustainability at home, in the workplace, and on campus.”

 From the smaller changes such as using a reusable container or mug to choosing sustainable transportation, Connor created capacity for several organizations and environmental initiatives to achieve his certification.
 It gave him the opportunity to not only educate himself but share his growing knowledge with others and keep the conversation going.

-During his LPL journey, Connor volunteered with Ocean Wise to build out their Great Canadian Shoreline Cleanup map of his hometown, Hamilton to provide residents more opportunities to take action for nature.
+During his LPL journey, Connor volunteered with Ocean Wise to build out their Great Canadian Shoreline Cleanup map of Hamilton to provide residents more opportunities to take action for nature.
 Creating engagement opportunities for others and volunteering for cleanups himself was a great challenge but also an amazing opportunity to build experiences with websites and time management, while protecting his local aquatic ecosystem.